 If you’re looking for ways to save petrol, you might find yourself wondering ‘does my car heater use fuel?’.
 We’re here to clear up whether or not using your car heater is actually using fuel, and exactly how much it’s using.

-The true answer is yes, your car heater does use fuel to operate, but it recycles heat which is already being used to power the car from the engine, so this won’t be an excessive amount.
+The answer is yes, your car heater does use fuel to operate, but it recycles heat which is already being used to power the car from the engine, so the extra fuel used by the heaters won’t be an excessive amount.

 The car heater acquires its heat from the car’s cooling system, which is generated when the car engine is turned on.
 Once you have been driving your vehicle for a few minutes and the engine begins to heat up, then the coolant will be diverted to the heater core inside the cabin, and heat will be generated.